Jherlil/meukeyhunt/README.md

 This fork integrates an ML pipeline.
 The CSV loader now shows a compact progress bar during training data import without spamming the terminal.
 The IA wrapper consults the RL engine for candidate keys before sequential ranges are scanned.
-Regression tests covering CSV loading and feature extraction can be executed with `make check`.
+An online learning thread keeps the models fresh by loading `online_samples.csv` and updating the model every 30 s.
+The RL agent now uses a small Q-learning table to guide exploration.
+Regression tests covering these utilities can be executed with `make check`.

 # Disclaimer